310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% endbubble %}

 {% bubble Yuzuru %}
 Fufu.
-No one is going to throw you away or pick you back up, you’re not a dog.
+No one is going to throw you away or pick you back up, you aren’t a dog.
 {% endbubble %}

 {% bubble Mika %}